Donald Trump’s tariffs: what’s happening and what could it mean for the UK?

 In March 2022, under President Joe Biden’s administration, the 25% tariff was replaced by a new arrangement which allowed UK companies to export up to 500,000 tonnes of steel and 21,600 tonnes of aluminium to the US tariff-free.

-In 2024 the UK exported 180 thousand tonnes of semi-finished and finished steel to the US, worth £370 million.
-This accounts for 7% of the UK’s total steel exports by volume and 9% by value.
+According to UK Steel in 2024 the UK exported 180,000 tonnes of semi-finished and finished steel to the US, worth £370 million, accounting for 7% of the UK’s total steel exports by volume and 9% by value.

 Responding to the announcement of the new 25% tariff on steel and aluminium imports, which has been in force since 12 March, UK Steel director general Gareth Stace said: “President Trump has taken a sledgehammer to free trade with huge ramifications for the steel sector in the UK and across the world.
 This will not only hinder UK exports to the US, but it will also have hugely distortive effects on international trade flows, adding further import pressure to our own market.”